CoderCookE/vim-chatgpt/README.md

 To use these commands (:Explain, :Review, or :Rewrite), visually select the lines of code you want to interact with, then type the desired command and press Enter.

-4) :GenerateCommit: Sends entire buffer ChatGPT and requests commit messages be generated and pastes it at the top of the buffer
+4) :GenerateCommit: Sends entire buffer to ChatGPT and requests a commit messages be generated, then pastes it at the top of the buffer
-To use this command type git commit -v  then :GenerateCommit
+To use this command type `git commit -v`  then `:GenerateCommit`

 5) :Rewrite: Sends the highlighted code to ChatGPT and requests a rewritten version,. with the option to include additional context.